matthiasdemuzere/w2w/JOSS/paper.md

 The Python-based WUDAPT-to-WRF (`W2W`) package is developed in this context, and translates Local Climate Zone (LCZ) maps into urban canopy parameters readable by WRF, the community "Weather Research and Forecasting" model.
 It is the successor of the Fortran-based `W2W` package developed by @Brousse2016 and @Martilli2016, and provides a more simple, efficient and improved procedure to use LCZ information in WRF.

 # Statement of need
 Since the pioneering work of @Brousse2016 and @Martilli2016, the level-0 WUDAPT information, the Local Climate Zone maps, have been used increasingly in WRF.
-We expect this trend to continue, because of two recent developments: 1) the creation of city-wide LCZ maps is now easier than ever with the online LCZ Generator [@Demuzere2021], and 2) as of spring 2021, the new version 4.3 of WRF [@Skamarock2021] is able to ingest 10 or 11 built classses (corresponding to WUDAPT's LCZs) by default, whereas previous versions required manual WRF code changes by the user (see @Martilli2016, @Zonato2021a and @Zonato2021b for more information).
+We expect this trend to continue, because of two recent developments: 1) the creation of city-wide LCZ maps is now easier than ever with the launch of the online LCZ Generator [@Demuzere2021], and 2) the new version 4.3 of WRF [@Skamarock2021] is able to ingest 10 or 11 built classses (corresponding to WUDAPT's LCZs) by default, whereas previous versions required manual WRF code changes (see @Martilli2016, @Zonato2021a and @Zonato2021b for more information).

 Because of these developments, we decided to simultaneously built an improved, Python-based, WUDAPT-to-WRF (`W2W`) routine, to make the translation of LCZ-based parameters better and more simple.

 # Initial data requirements
 In order to use the tool, two input files are required:

 1. A **geo_em.d0X** (.nc) file for the inner WRF model domain in which you would like to use the LCZ-based information.
-This file can be produced by WRF's geogrid.exe tool as part of the WRF Preprocessing System (WPS). ** @ANDREA: does a user needs to use specific settings here to create this file??
+This file can be produced by WRF's geogrid.exe tool as part of the WRF Preprocessing System (WPS). **@ANDREA: does a user needs to use specific settings here to create this file??
 Please extend this section if needed.**

 2. A **Local Climate Zone map** (.tif) file that is slightly bigger than the domain of the geo_em.d0X.nc file.
-There are a number of ways to obtain an LCZ map for your region of interest:
+There are a number of ways to obtain an LCZ map for your region of interest (ROI):

-   * Extract your domain from the continental-scale LCZ maps for Europe [@Demuzere2019] or the United States [@Demuzere2020] (see [here](https://www.wudapt.org/lcz-maps/) for more info).
+   * Extract your ROI from the continental-scale LCZ maps for Europe [@Demuzere2019] or the United States [@Demuzere2020] (see [here](https://www.wudapt.org/lcz-maps/) for more info).
-   * Check if your region of interest is already covered by the many LCZ maps available in the [submission table](https://lcz-generator.rub.de/submissions) of the LCZ Generator.
+   * Check if your ROI is already covered by the many LCZ maps available in the [submission table](https://lcz-generator.rub.de/submissions) of the LCZ Generator.
-   * Use the [LCZ Generator](https://lcz-generator.rub.de/) to make an LCZ map for your region of interest.
+   * Use the [LCZ Generator](https://lcz-generator.rub.de/) to make an LCZ map for your ROI.
 See also [here](https://www.wudapt.org/create-lcz-classification/) for more information.

 # Workflow
-The goal of the Python-based `W2W` tool is to obtain a WRF domain file (*geo_em.d0X.nc*) that contains the built LCZ classes and their corresponding urban canopy parameters (see TABLE XX) relevant for all urban parameterizations embedded in WRF: the single layer urban canopy model Noah/SLUCM (@Kusaka2001), the Building Environment Parameterization (BEP, @Martilli2002), and BEP+BEM (Building Energy Model, @Salamanca2010).
+The goal of the Python-based `W2W` tool is to obtain a WRF domain file (*geo_em.d0X.nc*) that contains the built LCZ classes and their corresponding urban canopy parameters relevant for all urban parameterizations embedded in WRF (see TABLE XX) : the single layer urban canopy model Noah/SLUCM (@Kusaka2001), the Building Environment Parameterization (BEP, @Martilli2002), and BEP+BEM (Building Energy Model, @Salamanca2010).

 MAKE A TABLE WITH ALL PARAMETERS, including abbrevation, long name, unit, type, source, etc ...